anna-guinet/web-template/README.md

 - `preview-publications.png` is the preview of the list of publications page for laptop-size screens.
 - `preview-presentations.png` is the preview of the presentations page for laptop-size screens.
 - `preview-teaching.png` is the preview of the list of courses page for laptop-size screens.

-Enclosed a short presentation `2020May28-PersonalWebsite-NoAnimation.pdf` providing general advice about:
-- how to set up your web space as a DiS member.
-- how to modify your layout.
-- tips and general guidelines.

 ## Version 1 HTML editing: Template/